-Use the Sonar tab to set up and configure sonar.
-See the "Setting Up and Using Sonar" section beginning on page 103 for more information about Sonar setup options.
+Use the Sonar tab contains options for the Sonar Page.
+See the "Setting Up and Using Sonar" section beginning on page 103 for more information about sonar setup options.

-NOTE: You must have a GSD 20 or 21 Sounder Module connected to your GPSMAP 376C to use sonar.
+NOTE: You must have a GSD 21 Sounder Module connected to your GPSMAP 378/478 to use sonar.